 The subtractive process is used today because the part geometries have become complex, and the production rate has decreased.
 There is a no-no mass production process here where we can have variation between one part and the other.
 So, subtractive tries to always give the freedom to produce complex jobs with the highest accuracy.
 A subtractive process can be done, and the production volume is lower than the constant volume process as we go for subtractive.
 We can generate profiles, whatever we want, depending upon the tool's geometry and the workpiece.
 So, we can have drilling, turning, milling, and grinding, which are part of a subtractive process.

 This is a schematic representation of a comparison of subtractive and additive processes.
 In the subtractive process, we start with a huge chunk of material; then we do a lot of machining operations.
 And finally, we get an object done.
 When we get this object done, we also generate so much waste, scrap, or chips.
-So, now, to produce this output, we used so much material in the start, and then finally, after making the object, this is scrap, for which, initially, we spent so much energy to build up this part.

 Finally, we scoop away, remove whatever is unnecessary, and say it is scrap.
 This process is in no way energy efficient compared to additive manufacturing.
-In additive manufacturing, we use the starting material, do various processes, and convert the raw material into a finished part.
+We use the starting material, do various processes, and convert the raw material into a finished part.
 We lay down our raw material in the required space alone.
 Doing so reduces the scrap or the waste from a larger amount to a smaller amount.
 The material can be a powder, a wire, or a sheet.
 From there, we build the object and add material at the required space to produce the output.
 The wastage is reduced, and it is energy efficient.
 This is the comparison between the subtractive process and the additive process.

 Vat polymerization uses a vat of liquid photopolymer resin, which we will call it a special liquid, that hardens when exposed to Ultraviolet (UV) light.
 As our printing machine will print the object layer by layer by shining a light on the liquid and making it solid.